iommirocks/iommi/README.rst

 All the components are written with the same philosophy of:

+* Everything has a name
+* Traversing a namespace is done with `__` when `.` can't be used in normal python syntax
+* Callables for advanced usage, values for the simple cases
-- Late binding
+* Late binding
-- Many layered customization
-- Single point customization without needing to introduce entire chains of classes
+* Declarative/programmatic hybrid API
-- Prepackaged commonly used patterns (that can still be customized!)
+* Prepackaged commonly used patterns (that can still be customized!)
-- Declarative/programmatic hybrid API
-- Everything has a name so can be referenced for customization
+* Single point customization with *no* boilerplate
-- Escape hatches included
+* Escape hatches included

+See :doc:`philosophy` for explanations of all these.

 Example: